Michigan Corporate Officer Liability Process

 More information regarding your rights and responsibilities as a taxpayer may be found in the Taxpayer Rights Handbook.

-If you need assistance with corporate back taxes due in the state of Michigan, The W Tax Group’s team can help you.
+If you need assistance with corporate back taxes due in the state of Michigan, The W Tax Group’s team of Attorney’s can help you.
 We are located in Southfield, Michigan and are experienced in Michigan tax administration and collections..
 We offer 100% free tax case consultations to assess the status of your case and set you up so that you can find peace of mind and resolve your tax issues.

 Lead Tax Attorney, The W Tax Group